Kuba9922/minix-postofficeserver/README.md

 *   **`int send_bomb(pid_t pid, int timer)`**
     Sends a special message (“bomb”) to the mailbox of process `pid`.
-    A process that tries to read this message using `retrieve` or `retrieve_wait` should immediately receive a `SIGTERM` signal.
+    A process that tries to read this message using `retrieve` or `retrieve_wait` immediately receives a `SIGTERM` signal.
-    Additionally, if the message is not read within `timer` microseconds, `SIGTERM` should be sent to the process whose mailbox contains the bomb.
+    Additionally, if the message is not read within `timer` microseconds, `SIGTERM` is sent to the process whose mailbox contains the bomb.
     After sending the signal, the mailbox becomes empty.
-    If `timer <= 0`, `SIGTERM` should be sent immediately to the sender.
+    If `timer <= 0`, `SIGTERM` is sent immediately to the sender.
-    If the message cannot be delivered, it should be put in the sender’s mailbox.
+    If the message cannot be delivered, it is put in the sender’s mailbox.
-    In such a case, if the sender’s mailbox is busy, the sender should immediately receive `SIGTERM`.
+    In such a case, if the sender’s mailbox is busy, the sender immediately receives `SIGTERM`.
     In all cases, the message disappears after the signal is sent.

 UPDATE: forwarded and sent back packages do not change its sender.